immcantation/shazam/docs/topics/observedMutations.md

 germlineColumn
 :   `character` name of the column containing the germline or reference sequence.
-Germline should **not** contain ambiguous characters.
+IUPAC ambiguous characters for DNA are supported.

 regionDefinition
 :   [RegionDefinition](RegionDefinition-class.md) object defining the regions